 The screenshots of an app should display the app’s highlights at first glance and should convey the app’s content, advantages and handling.
 By the way, by screenshots, I do not mean actual screenshots as in the pure sense of capturing a screen in your app.
 Rather, these screenshots should be well-designed images which contain a screenshot of the app’s content along with the corresponding features and advantages.
 These screenshots are basically the advertising posters of the app.

 As a general rule, the most important images/features should be placed first.

-Only the first of a total of four possible screenshots is displayed in the app listing of the Apple App Store.
-This one should therefore be designed as meaningfully and professionally as possible.
+Only the first of a total of four possible screenshots are displayed in the app listing of the Apple App Store.
+This one should, therefore, be designed as meaningfully and professionally as possible.

 By contrast, it is possible to have up to eight screenshots in the Google Play Store (for each device).
 Additionally, you can incorporate a so-called “Feature Image” (1024×500), which appears at the top of the app listing.

 In order to detect less competitive categories, you can once more use the tools mentioned before.
 This is especially helpful when dealing with a multitude of possible categories.
-In that case, I advise to choose the least competitive.
+In that case, I advise choosing the least competitive.